esp-admin/app/README.md

 4. Reports

-- Are MQTT messages sent by the device.
+- Are messages sent by the device over MQTT and HTTP.
 - They trigger specific actions on the Frontend for data updates `status`, `metadata`.
-- They trigger specific actions on the Backend for reporting `error`.
+- They trigger specific actions on the Backend for reporting, e.g `error`.

 5. Config

 - Are key-value pairs stored on device's non-Volatile storage in encrypted format.
-- It includes MQTT credentials and SSL certificate, project related variables and custom properties.
+- It includes MQTT credentials, project related variables and custom properties.
 - Refreshed on device boot and on `config` command.

 6. Logging